rob-derosa/action-policy/README.md

 * triggered by pull request being opened or updated
   * the pull request will be labeled with `Action Policy Violation` and a comment is added with violation details

-Keeping the response to the violations in a separate step but in a Javascript file allows for maximum flexibility on how you choose to respond while still providing access to context, core, octokit and io.
+Keeping the response to the violations in a separate step but in it's own Javascript file allows for maximum flexibility on how you choose to respond while still providing access to context, core, octokit and io and keeping your yaml nice and tidy.

 ## :boom: In Action